DynaMo: Dynamic Community Detection by Incrementally Maximizing Modularity: Preliminaries

 \subsection{Notations}

-Let $G=(V, E)$ be an undirected weighted graph representing a network, where $V$ is the set of vertices ($n=|V|$), $E$ is the set of undirected weighted edges ($m=|E|$), and there could be more than one edge between a pair of vertices.
-Let $C$ denote a set of disjoint communities associated with $G$, $A_{ij}$ denote the sum of the weights of all the edges between vertex $i$ and vertex $j$, $k_{i}$ denote the sum of the weights of all the edges linked to vertex $i$, and $c_{i}$ denote the assigned community of vertex $i$.
+Let $G=(V, E)$ be an undirected weighted network, where $V$ is a set of vertices ($n=|V|$), $E$ is a set of undirected weighted edges ($m=|E|$), and there could be more than one edge between a pair of vertices.
+Let $C$ denote a set of disjoint communities associated with $G$, $A_{ij}$ denote the sum of the weights of all the edges between vertices $i$ and $j$, $k_{i}$ denote the sum of the weights of all the edges linked to vertex $i$, and $c_{i}$ denote the assigned community of vertex $i$.